stevenhobartwork-create/RTO4LLM/README.md

 ## ⚡ WHAT IS THIS

 High-performance dictionary-based compression that squeezes your **source code and text files** smaller while keeping them **perfectly reversible**.
 Optimized for LLM ingestion — feed more context to your AI.
+Still lots of performance left on the table further optimisation, more custom dictionaries.
+I intentially removed many of the most common dictionary words from scanning my own data as (1) Privacy , (2) Not universal

 ```
 ┌──────────────────────────────────────────────────────────────────────────┐